domac/kapok/README.md

 - header:           the http headers sent to the target url

-- keepalive:        if keep-alives are disabled when value is "1"  default : "0"
+- disableka:        if keep-alives are disabled

 - compress:         if prevents sending the "Accept-Encoding: gzip" header when value is "1"  default : "0"